 For Alcala, it all started when somebody didn’t show up.
 “I used to coach and manage a team of ladies outside of New York City and we needed to go to Altoona, PA and we couldn’t afford a mechanic so I was the one that was responsible for their stuff.
 We’d done all this training and we really didn’t want to let a mechanical be a reason that they didn’t finish well.” he explained.
 “That’s how I got started doing it.
 And then my friend Butch Balzano saw me at a different event and just asked me to drive a car because somebody didn’t show up.
 That’s how I got involved in it, somebody didn’t show up.
 It’s been going on 19, 20 years.”

-If it wasn’t for Jose Alcala’s foot in the pit, there are many race days that I would have gone with no food, especially no warm food.
+If it wasn’t for Jose Alcala’s foot in the pit, there are many race days that I would have gone with no food.
 Thank you Jose!